tyap06/Blendy-s-Revenge/README.md

 #### BOSS -- NEW
 - 8-directional movement animation
 - Persistent BOSS‘ s facing direction after stop moving
+- Be able to pickup the power ups
 ### New minions ai
 - new enemy charger(in light red color)
 - new enemy sniper(in blue color)